 Abuse is not just physical, it can be emotional and psychological, or include financial exploitation.
 Neglect is of grave concern, too, because in cases of neglect elders are not getting the care they need and deserve.
 Abusers can knowingly or unknowingly engage in such acts and may even demonstrate that they have good intentions.
 Abuse and neglect, no matter how it is posed, is unacceptable.

 During the COVID-19 pandemic, isolation recommendations continue for those most susceptible to experience severe illness caused by the disease, including those 65 years of age and older and those with severe underlying medical conditions like heart or lung disease or diabetes (CDC).
 Before the pandemic, social isolation was already a concern and an issue reported to our office’s Elder Protection Initiative.
-Now, while those most susceptible to the illness remain in isolation, abuse and neglect can continue to occur for a longer period before it is seen by a bystander and reported.
+Now, while those most susceptible to illness remain in isolation, abuse and neglect can continue to occur for a longer period before it is seen by a bystander and reported.
 Each of us must commit to protecting older adults.

 Emotional and Behavioral: unusual changes in behavior, or sleep, fear or anxiety, isolated or not responsive, sadness